VDA5050/VDA5050/VDA5050_EN.md

 #### 6.1.3.1 Receiving a new order after cancellation

 After the cancellation of an order, the mobile robot is idle and shall be ready to receive a new order.
 No further order updates to the cancelled order shall be sent by the fleet control.
-If the mobile robot receives an order update it reports an error of type 'ORDER_UPDATE_FOLLOWING_CANCEL' and level 'WARNING'.
+If the mobile robot receives an order update it shall report an error of type 'ORDER_UPDATE_FOLLOWING_CANCEL' and level 'WARNING'.

-In the case of a mobile robot that can only localize itself on a node, the new order has to begin on the node the mobile robot is now standing on (see also Figure 4).
+In the case of a mobile robot that can only localize itself on a node, the new order shall begin on the node the mobile robot is now standing on (see also Figure 4).

 In case of a mobile robot that can stop in between nodes, the choice is up to fleet control how the next order should be started.
 The mobile robot shall accept both methods.